Xuanhoang214/WSL2-USB-CAMERA/README.md

     usbipd wsl attach -b 1-1
     ```

-wsl detach can be used to stop sharing the device.
+    * wsl detach can be used to stop sharing the device.
 The device will also automatically stop sharing if it is unplugged or the computer is restarted.
+    ```sh
     usbipd wsl detach -b 1-1
+    ```
 15. From within WSL, run lsusb to list the attached USB devices.
 You should see the device you just attached and be able to interact with it using normal Linux tools.
     ```sh
     lsusb